karakun/karakun.github.io/_posts/2019-01-03-integration-docker.md

-Since your library will be used in several applications in the near future it is important to test it with all application server types (and releases) that are used by your customers.
+Since your library will be used in several applications in the near future it is important to test it with all application servers (and releases) that are used by your customers.

 >The given example will easily work on every application server since it only use some common and well tested features of the servlet API.
-Since the main focus of this article should be the workflow to provide integration tests I do not wanted to make the sample complicate.
+Since the main focus of this article should be the workflow to provide integration tests, the example is kept as simple as possible.

 Let's assume you need to check that your library is running fine on TomEE and Payara.
 To do so you can easily install local instances of the application servers on your machine,